Scroll to content

 Post 16 Courses

-Many of our students go to the local sixth form colleges to study mathematics at A Level and other mathematics related courses such as; further mathematics, economics, accounting and statistics.
+Many of our students go to the local sixth form colleges to study Mathematics at A Level and other Mathematics related courses such as; further mathematics, economics, accounting and statistics.

 Arabic and Mathematics - University of St. Andrews